IIITLucknowSWEngg/CSITTeam012/README.md

     <img src="https://github.com/user-attachments/assets/26515e22-2f2d-412a-9106-f178586bf345" width="420">
 </p>

-## Book My Show Clone
+## BookMyShow
-The BookMyShow clone will feature secure user authentication, personalized profiles, and an intuitive event browsing system with advanced filters.
+The BookMyShow will feature secure user authentication, personalized profiles, and an intuitive event browsing system with advanced filters.
 Users can select seats in real-time and make bookings through multiple payment gateways.
 The platform will offer personalized event recommendations, booking history management, and e-ticket downloads with QR codes.
 Admins will have a dedicated panel for event management and analytics.
 Additionally, users can leave reviews, receive notifications, and enjoy multi-language and multi-currency support for a seamless booking experience.